MontrealCorpusTools/PolyglotDB/docs/source/developer_neo4j_implementation.rst

 but these are focused on node properties rather than edge properties (or were at the beginning of development).
 As such, the storage model was modified from the annotation graph formalism into something more node-based, seen below.

+.. _polyglotdb_polyglot:

 .. figure:: _static/img/neo4j_annotations.png
     :align: center
     :alt: Image cannot be displayed in your browser

+    PolyglotDB implementation of the annotation graph formalism for a production of the word "polyglot".

 Rather than time points as nodes, the actual annotations are nodes, and relationships between them are either hierarchical (i.e., the phone :code:`P` is contained by the syllable :code:`P.AA1`, represented by solid lines in the figure above)